coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 ```

 But we can't do this with our approach above.
-Something like `generic-identity` doesn't exist[^gid]; `identity1` has to be called *on sometbing* to produce an identity transformation, and that something isn't available to us when writing initforms.
+Something like `generic-identity` doesn't exist[^gid]; `identity1` has to be called *on something* to produce an identity transformation, and that something isn't available to us when writing initforms.

 [^gid]: Another approach is to make another class entirely called `identity-transformation` whose sole purpose is to express a singleton value that acts as a generic identity.
 If we did this, we would need to implement relationships between our concrete transformation classes and this bespoke `identity-transformation` class.
 At the end of the day, such a construct gets us no closer to being able to work with identity values of given transformation classes in a generic way.